 How are Elder’s live-in carers selected?

 Elder’s carers in Stratford-upon-Avon apply online, then if their experience, training and qualifications are acceptable, they sit a care test.
 Carers who successfully complete this attend a face-to-face interview and we thoroughly check any relevant paperwork.
 Successful candidates undergo comprehensive background checks to ensure that they are suitable people to care for your loved one.
 These include an enhanced DBS or CRB.
 Elder also ensures that they are legally entitled to work in the UK.
 Elder carers have good English language skills and we choose them for personal qualities such as compassion and understanding.

 With Elder there are no hidden fees for this type of elderly care.
-The cost per week can be up to 30 per cent cheaper than a place in many care homes or nursing homes in Stratford-upon-Avon.
+The cost per week can be up to 30 per cent cheaper than a place in many care homes in Stratford-upon-Avon.
 If you are arranging care at home for both your parents, the cost benefits are even more apparent because Elder’s fees work out at much less than the cost of two care home places.

 Who needs this type of care?

 Any elderly person in Stratford-upon-Avon who needs full-time care and wants to stay in their own home can benefit from having a live-in carer from Elder.
 Our carers are trained to care for elderly people with many different health conditions including dementia and Parkinson’s.
 Your live-in carer can help, whatever your loved one’s care needs.
 Many Elder carers are also able to assist with procedures such as PEG feeding or provide specialist continence care.

 What happens when the carer needs time off?